-- Automated stop announcements and displays on buses (eliminating the need for the drive to make stop announcements) - Funding sources have been awarded through the Statewide Transportation Improvement Fund (STIF) to implement these improvements for fiscal year 2021. - Upgraded communication equipment for drivers and operations staff - Online app maintenance - Computers and tablets - Real-time arrival information at bus stops (see transit hubs) - Funding sources have been awarded through STIF to implement these improvements for fiscal year 2021. - ▶ Improved Dial-A-Ride dispatch/scheduling system (see Bend Dial-A-Ride section) - ► Funding sources have been awarded through STIF to implement these improvements for fiscal year 2021.
+- Automated stop announcements and displays on buses (eliminating the need for the drive to make stop announcements) - Funding sources have been awarded through the Statewide Transportation Improvement Fund (STIF) to implement these improvements for fiscal year 2021. - Upgraded communication equipment for drivers and operations staff - Online app maintenance - One technology platform that encompasses all modes - Computers and tablets - Real-time arrival information at bus stops (see transit hubs) - Funding sources have been awarded through STIF to implement these improvements for fiscal year 2021. - ▶ Improved Dial-A-Ride dispatch/scheduling system (see Bend Dial-A-Ride section) - Funding sources have been awarded through STIF to implement these improvements for fiscal year 2021.